Q. Do I need special training to install Uponor MLC (Multilayer composite)?

 Q. Do I need special tooling to install MLC?

 YES.
 There are several different connection methods for use with the MLC system.
 Most of these need specialist tooling of some sort which would be demonstrated in the free training offered by Uponor.
 For the press type connections, specialist hydraulic tooling is required.
-These can be hired from several national hire companies such as Broughton Plant Hire, TG Lynes and BSS Hire It.
+These can be purchased from Uponor or can also be hired from several national hire companies such as BSS Hire It, TG Lynes and Broughton Plant Hire

 Q. When pressing connections on Uponor MLC, what jaws do I need?